grafana/tempo/docs/tempo/website/configuration/_index.md

 Tempo provides an overrides module for users to set global or per-tenant override settings.

 ### Ingestion limits
-The default limits in Tempo may not be sufficient in high volume tracing environments.
-Errors including `RATE_LIMITED`/`TRACE_TOO_LARGE`/`LIVE_TRACES_EXCEEDED` will occur when these limits are exceeded.
+The default limits in Tempo may not be sufficient in high-volume tracing environments.
+Errors including `RATE_LIMITED`/`TRACE_TOO_LARGE`/`LIVE_TRACES_EXCEEDED` occur when these limits are exceeded.
 See below for how to override these limits globally or per tenant.

 #### Standard overrides
 You can create an `overrides` section to configure new ingestion limits that applies to all tenants of the cluster.